 This intensive course is designed for working people, with weekend classes and guided online learning available throughout the academic year.

 The main benefit of completing this course is having a wide range of employment opportunities that our students can choose to follow.
-You can apply for work in settings (crèches, nurseries, reception classes at schools, pre-school centres) as practitioners or pursue a career of a professional nanny in the private home setting.
+You can apply for work in settings (crèches, nurseries, reception classes at schools, pre-school centres), as practitioners, or pursue a career as a professional nanny in the private home setting.
 There is no other childcare training centre in London that combines these two different career paths in one course.

-This course is ideal for people who aspire to become a qualified Nanny, practising Nannies wanting to enhance their knowledge and skills and gain a nationally recognised qualification and other child carers wanting to gain qualification and/or work experience in the early year’s settings.
+This course is ideal for people who aspire to become a qualified Nanny, practising Nannies wanting to enhance their knowledge and skills and gain a nationally recognised qualification, and other childcarers wanting to gain qualification and/or work experience in the early years setting.

 EARN WHILE YOU LEARN

 The London School of Childcare Studies provides a work-pay-study scheme for this course.
-We are able to set up a funding scheme with the student’s employer (e.g. a private family or any type of childcare setting such as a nursery), enabling students to have their course fees paid directly to us by their employers from your salary, as long as you are working in a childcare setting, caring for infants and children aged 0 – 5.
+We are able to set up a funding scheme with the student’s employer (e.g. a private family or any type of childcare setting such as a nursery), enabling students to have their course fees paid directly to us by their employers from your salary, as long as you are working in a childcare setting, or caring for infants or children up to 5 years old.